QuTech-Delft/imsep/docs/version-control/index.md

 - `ctrl + a`, go to the start of the line.
 - `ctrl + e`, go to the start of the line.
 - `ctrl + r`, search for a previously-executed command.
+- `left / right`, navigate through the line.
 - `up / down`, go through previously-executed commands in order.

+There are many more, which can be found online.

+!!! note

+    How much longer would it have taken to execute the example in a GUI?

 ### MacOS

 Current versions of macOS use a slightly different version of the Bash shell, namely the Z-shell.
-But, for all intends and purposes, it can be assumed identical.
+But, for all intends and purposes, it can be assumed identical for the commands used in this workshop.

 ### Windows

-The Windows shell (called PowerShell) is completely different from the Bash shell, although some commands can be used identically (like `cd`).
+The Windows shell (called PowerShell) is completely different from the Bash shell, even though some commands can be used identically (like `cd`).
 Keep in mind that the path is defined differently on Windows, namely with `\` as separators, and not `/`.
 When switching frequently between a Unix-based system and Windows, Git Bash can be good alternative to PowerShell and is automatically installed with Git.
 The example below executes the same steps as in the Linux one, but using the PowerShell syntax: